Tomoyuki Dan

 Tomoyuki Dan (檀 臣幸, Dan Tomoyuki) was a Japanese actor and voice actor from Osaka Prefecture.
 He was affiliated with Seinenza Theater Company at the time of his death.

 With his unique voice, Dan was best known for the voices of Kisame Hoshigaki in Naruto and Cronicle Asher in Mobile Suit Victory Gundam.
-In 2010, he portrayed Shinkuro Isaka in Kamen Rider W. He was a fan of the works of Akira Senjū.
-He was also the dubbing voice actor for Christian Bale and Ben Stiller.
+In 2010, he portrayed Shinkuro Isaka in Kamen Rider W. He was also the dubbing voice actor for Christian Bale and Ben Stiller.
 Dan died on October 10, 2013, at age 50, due to relapse of aortic dissection.